WonderOrchards/w-o-b/data/vision.md

 # Vision — Wonder Orchards (alpha-v2.2)

 ## Overview
-We imagine a world where fruit trees are part of daily life, offering nourishment, beauty, and wonder for everyone.
+We imagine a world where fruit trees live where people are, offering nourishment, beauty, and wonder for everyone.

 ---